A Unified Approach to Evaluation and Routing in Public Transport Systems: Introduction

 \section{Introduction}

-Evaluation of the service quality of public transport is a crucial component in the world of passenger mobility.
-Public transport operators need accurate measures reflecting the quality of the product that they offer, in order to be able to optimize schedules, attracting the largest number of travelers and maximizing profit.
-In turn, the service quality of public transport is also vital information for providers of competing mobility services, as it allows for identifying where public transport is lacking, revealing opportunities to obtain competitive advantages by strategically adjusting services and prices.
-Similarly, measures of the service quality of public transport are also relevant for policy makers, to evaluate where an investment in public transport infrastructure would generate the largest welfare gains.

-Despite its ubiquity in passenger mobility research, there is currently no consensus on \textit{how} the service quality of public transport should be measured.
-Instead, the literature offers a wide variety of approaches, which makes it difficult to compare and validate obtained results.
-Furthermore, it is generally accepted that adding routes, making routes faster or increasing the frequency at which routes are operated improves service quality.
+In passenger mobility research, it is common to define some measure for the service quality of a public transport system (e.g., average travel time) and to assume some choice model that distributes travelers over routes and/or modes (e.g., the multinomial logit model).
+Despite their ubiquity, there is currently no consensus on \textit{how} the service quality of public transport should be measured and \textit{what} choice model is appropriate for what context.
+Instead, the literature offers a variety of approaches, which makes it difficult to compare and validate obtained results.
+Furthermore, it is generally accepted that public transport systems can improve service quality by adding routes, making routes faster or increasing the frequency at which routes are operated (at least, in the absence of congestion effects).
 However, this is not always reflected in existing approaches, leading to counter-intuitive and inconsistent results.
-In addition, existing measures can be difficult to interpret, which limits the adoption by practitioners, researchers and policy makers alike.